ScaleSec/Shielded-VM-Demo/Readme.md

 * [gcloud sdk](https://cloud.google.com/sdk/install)

 The user running terraform must have the following permissions:

+On the project which will host the shielded VM instances:

-* Network Admin
+* Compute Admin

+On Stackdriver Workspace Host Project

 * Monitoring Admin
-* Compute Admin
-* Logging Administrator

 ## Inputs